Baseball is making Black Lives Matter center stage on Opening Day

 But Major League Baseball, teams and players are also taking this Opening Day to place Black Lives Matters center stage.

-"BLM," accompanied by the MLB's logo, has been stamped onto the pitcher's mound of the World Series-defending Washington Nationals on Thursday night.
+"BLM," accompanied by the MLB's logo, has been stamped onto the pitcher's mound of the World Series-defending Washington Nationals --and the Los Angeles Dodgers -- on Thursday night.
 That's the most prominently displayed ballpark location during a television broadcast.

-The left sleeve of some of the Nationals and New York Yankees player jerseys have patches reading, "Black Lives Matter" and "United for Change," alongside an, "inverted MLB logo where the silhouetted batter is black," the MLB said.
+The left sleeve of some of the four teams player jerseys -- the Nationals, New York Yankees, Los Angeles Dodgers and San Francisco Giants -- have patches reading, "Black Lives Matter" and "United for Change," alongside what the MLB says is an, "inverted MLB logo where the silhouetted batter is black."

 It's first time that logo has been used on the field.

 Both the Nationals and Yankees players came to the field during pre-game batting practice in shirts reading, "Black Lives Matter."
+On the West Coast, the Los Angeles Dodgers posted a tweet showing Kenley Jansen, Edwin Rios, Kike Hernandez, Matt Beaty and Corey Seager wearing Black Lives Matter shirts ahead of their game against the San Francisco Giants at Dodger Stadium.

-Prior to the playing of the National Anthem, both teams took to the field and held a black ribbon-like fabric and kneeled -- every player and coach.
+Prior to the playing of the National Anthem, teams took to the field and held a black ribbon-like fabric and kneeled -- every player and coach.

 "Today, and every day, we come together as brothers," actor Morgan Freeman read as players knelt.
 "As equals, all with the same goal - to level the playing field.
 To change the injustices.
 Equality is not just a word.
 It's our right."